moul/doc.cloud.online.net/www/documentation/docs_public/contents/advanced/api.md

 }
 ```

-The response above returns an HTTP 201 code and return the volume details.
+The response above returns an HTTP 201 code with the volume details.

 #### Step 4 - Attach the volume to the server